WhiteHatCyberus/SNORT-GUI/snort/README.md

 (GUI) to write rules and execute the IDS in the backend while maintaining User friendliness in the frontend.<br>
 <br>
 *DISCLAIMER: As of now, we have written rules for icmp, ftp, and smtp.*
+# I will be adding the GUI images very soon...STAY TUNED